darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## diffusion properties

 iterations
 : The number of times the algorithm should run on top of itself.
-High values slow the module down but allow more accurate reconstructions provided the diffusion speeds are low enough.
+High values slow the module down but allow more accurate reconstructions, provided that the diffusion speeds are low enough.

 radius
 : The maximal distance of diffusion, expressed in pixels of the full-resolution image.